SabrinaPL/photo-assistant/README.md

 # Photo Assistant

 Photo Assistant is a dependency-free library written in vanilla JavaScript (ES6) that provides simple photo editing, photo sorting (alphabetically based on img alt) and photo gallery displaying of HTML img elements.
-It also stores image urls in local storage for easy access and retrieval and offers drawing of edited images on a canvas element to enable saving of edited images.
+It also stores image urls in local storage for easy access and retrieval and offers drawing of edited images onto a canvas element to enable saving of edited images.

 Photo Assistant's USP (unique selling point) is that it offers all of these features within the same library, making it useful for a range of applications handling images such as photography portfolio websites, blogs, social media platforms etc. It is also lightweight and easy to use.